dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Spell aspects

-Spells are defined by elements known as aspects.
-Each of these aspects represents the basic characteristics of a spell.
+Spells are defined by aspects, which represent the basic characteristics of a spell.

 ##### Area